ntavendale/ssfi/README.md

 Cars work the same, but everything is in a different place.
 Just as it took some time developing the muscle memory for driving in the US, it may take some time to develop the muscle memory for POSIX programing.

+Have also manged to get a basic makefile working, and have it building with no warnings or errors (at least on my box).